Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Introduction

 \section{Introduction}

-Since its invention by Kenneth Wilson~\cite{W74}, lattice field theory had an enormous development~\cite{C83,MM94} as a method to handle non-perturbative problems in quantum field theory, in particular concerning the theory of strong interactions with problems such as the estimate of hadronic masses~\cite{FH12} or heavy ions collisions~\cite{R18}.
-Nevertheless, despite its great achievements, any numerical approach to quantum field theory on the lattice retains a major limitation: any importance sampling protocol is well defined only for Euclidean field theory, which in turn is obtained by Wick-rotating real time into imaginary time.
-This standard procedure allows to transform the Feynman path integral, characterized by the oscillating factor $\exp(i S[\phi]/\hbar)$, $S[\phi]$ being the action of the field theory considered and $\phi$ a generic quantum field, into a normalizable probability density $\exp(- S_E[\phi]/\hbar)$, with $\hbar$ playing the same role of temperature in the Boltzmann weight of statistical mechanics.
-The mapping to imaginary time is therefore necessary to set up any importance sampling numerical protocol to study the quantum fluctuations of fields.
-But while on the one hand Wick rotation from real to imaginary time is the main trick to allow a numerical approach, on the other hand it also represents the main {\it limitation} of all numerical approaches to quantum field theory.
-In particular, the use of Euclidean field theory prevents to represent on the lattice any process or phenomenon intrinsically related to the causal structure of space-time, in particular all processes on the light cone, which is not even defined in Euclidean field theory.
-It turns out that the probability density $\exp(- S_E[\phi]/\hbar)$ works as an ``equilibrium'' measure for quantum fluctuations: for instance it allows to reproduce with extreme precision the physics of {\it stable/equilibrium} bound states of strong interactions~\cite{FH12} while it does not allow to study the metastable resonances with short lifetimes, like for instance tetraquark or pentaquark states~\cite{MPR15,EPP17}, or the dynamics of scattering processes with a strong relativistic character, namely processes with a different number of degrees of freedom in $\langle \text{IN} |$ and $|\text{OUT}\rangle$ states.
-It is for this reason that we believe it is of crucial interest the possibility to test numerically any new proposal for a quantum field theory formulation which allows first to define and then to study the dynamics of quantum fields fluctuations directly in Minkowski space-time.\\
+Since its invention by Kenneth Wilson~\cite{W74}, lattice field theory had an enormous development~\cite{C83,MM94} as a method to handle non-perturbative problems in quantum field theory, in particular concerning the theory of strong interactions with respecto to problems such as the estimate of hadronic masses~\cite{FH12} or heavy ions collisions~\cite{R18}.
+Nevertheless, despite the great achievements, any numerical approach to quantum field theory on the lattice has retained so far a major limitation: all importance-sampling protocols are well defined only for Euclidean field theory.
+Since the latter is obtained by Wick-rotating real into imaginary time, the causal structure of correlation functions in quantum field theory cannot be usually sampled numerically.
+The convenience/necessity to analytically continue real to immaginary time is to transform the Feynman path integral, characterized by the oscillating factor $\exp(i S[\phi]/\hbar)$ ~---~ $S[\phi]$ is the relativistic action and $\phi$ a generic quantum field ~---~into a normalizable probability density $\exp(- S_E[\phi]/\hbar)$, with $\hbar$ playing the same role of temperature in the Boltzmann weight of statistical mechanics and where $S_E[\phi]$ is the positive-definite Euclidean action.
+The mapping to imaginary time has been so far the unavoidable condition to set up any importance sampling numerical protocol to study the quantum fluctuations of fields.
+The goal of the present work is to present a conceptual framework and a method which goes beyond this limitation, allowing for a straightforward procedure to numerically sample quantum fluctuations of fields in Minkowskian spacetime.
+The use of imaginary time and Euclidean field theory forbids the representation on the lattice of any process or phenomenon intrinsically related to the causal structure of space-time, in particular all processes on the light cone.
+By definition the probability density $\exp(- S_E[\phi]/\hbar)$ works as an effective ``equilibrium'' measure for quantum fluctuations.
+Any importance-sampling protocol built from the Euclidean weight projects, for large lattice sizes, on the ground states of the corresponding Minkowskian theory.
+In fact, Monte Carlo simulations built from Euclidean field theory allow us to reproduce with extreme precision the physics of {\it stable/equilibrium} bound states of the strong interactions~\cite{FH12}, whereas it has been so far much more problematic to reproduce metastable resonances with short lifetimes, like for instance tetraquark or pentaquark states~\cite{MPR15,EPP17}, or the dynamics of scattering processes with a strong relativistic character, namely processes with a different number of degrees of freedom in the asymptotic initial and final states.
+It is for this reason that we believe it is of crucial interest the possibility to test numerically any new proposal for a quantum field theory formulation which allows first to define and then to study the dynamics of quantum fields fluctuations directly in Minkowski space-time.\\ An interesting idea in this direction, namely the proposal of a functional approach to field theory which is well defined from the probabilistic point of view already in Lorentzian space-time, has been recently put forward by one of us and goes under the name of {\it ``symplectic quantization''}~\cite{GL21,G21,GLS24}.
+The first ingredient of this approach is to assume, for a given quantum field $\phi(x)$, with $x = (ct,{\bf x})$ a point in four-dimensional space-time, a dependence on an additional time parameter $\tau$: